 The Group finances its activities from independent resources, from bank credit from financial institutions and non-bank credit, including through the issue of bonds from institutional bodies.
-The Group has liabilities to banking corporations and non-bank financing sources amounting, as of December 31, 2019, to the sum of approx. NIS 11.4 billion (including current maturities).
+The Group has liabilities to banking corporations and non-bank financing sources amounting, as of December 31, 2020, to the sum of approx. NIS 11.8 billion (including current maturities).
 Most of the agreements include provisions pursuant to which the Company has a right to prepayment which is contingent, in most cases, upon the payment of a prepayment fine to the financing entity.
-Additionally, the loan agreements with the banking corporations contain certain conditions, upon the occurrence of which, the banks may accelerate the loan amounts (primarily in the case of restructuring and a change of control in the Company, delinquent payments, receivership, and an adverse change in the value of the collateral, if and insofar as collateral was provided).
-To the best of the Company's knowledge, as of the Report Release Date, the conditions for acceleration of the loans have not been fulfilled.
-For details concerning the sum of the financial liabilities of the Group as of December 31, 2019, see Sections 5.5 and 5.6 of the Board of Directors' Report.
-For details concerning projected payments by year, see the immediate report on the status of the Company's liabilities of March 25, 2020 which is published concurrently with this Report.
+For details concerning the sum of the financial liabilities of the Group as of December 31, 2020, see Sections 5.5 and 5.6 of the Board of Directors' Report.
+For details concerning projected payments by year, see the immediate report on the status of the Company's liabilities of March 25, 2021 which is published concurrently with this Report.
 For further details concerning the Company's financing in general, see Section 5 of the Board of Directors' Report.

 19.2.
-The Group's loan balance (not intended for specific uses) as of December 31, 2019
+The Group's loan balance (not intended for specific uses) as of December 31, 2020

-Set forth below is a specification of the average interest rate and the effective interest rate (which, as specified below, as of the Report Date, is identical to the average interest) on long-term loans and short-term loans that were in effect during 2019, and which are not intended for specific uses by the Group, while distinguishing between bank credit sources and non-bank credit sources:
+Set forth below is a specification of the average interest rate and the effective interest rate on long-term loans and short-term loans that were in effect during 2020, and which are not intended for specific uses by the Group, while distinguishing between bank credit sources and non-bank credit sources:

-As of December 31, 2019 Long J-Term Loans Short-Term Loans Amount (NIS in millions) Average Interest Rate Effective Interest Rate Amount (NIS in millions) Average Interest Rate Effective Interest Rate Non-bank sources - Index- linked financing 9,464 1.55% 1.20% - - - Banking sources - Index-linked Financing - - - - - - Non-bank sources - NIS financing - - - 409 0.55% 0.55% Banking sources - foreign currency financing - - - 19 2.1% 2.1% Total financial liabilities 9,464 1.55% 1.20% 428 0.62% 0.62%
+As of December 31, 2020 Long-Term Loans Short-Term Loans Amount (NIS in millions) Average Interest Rate Effective Interest Rate Amount (NIS in millions) Average Interest Rate Effective Interest Rate Non-bank sources - Index- linked financing 10,439 1.67% 1.21% - - - Banking sources - Index-linked Financing - - - - - - Non-bank sources - NIS financing - - - 58 0.40% 0.40% Banking sources - foreign currency financing - - - 18 1.39% 1.39% Total financial liabilities 10,439 1.67% 1.21% 76 0.64% 0.64%